Skip to main content

 ValueDescription

-CLI_DEPLOYUsed for the first run of Checks deployed using npx checkly deploy.
+CLI_DEPLOYThe first run after npx checkly deploy.

 Use built-in variables